cran-task-views/MissingData/MissingData.md

-In addition, `r pkg("mitools")` provides a generic approach to handle multiple imputation in combination with any imputation method, `r pkg("NADIA")` provides a uniform interface to compare the performances of several imputation algorithms, and `r pkg("cobalt")` computes balance tables and plots for multiply imputed datasets.
+In addition, `r pkg("mitools")` provides a generic approach to handle multiple imputation in combination with any imputation method, `r pkg("NADIA")` provides a uniform interface to compare the performances of several imputation algorithms, `r pkg("cobalt")` computes balance tables and plots for multiply imputed datasets, and `r pkg("SynthTools")` provides confidence intervals for multiple imputed datasets.

 [**Weighting methods**]{#weights}